sva-design/author_roles/readme.md

 - Clean up some markup
 - Add field prepopulation (and hiding) for the Student author role
 - Add author field prepopulation for News page
-- Add required attribute for required inputs
+- Disable save button when required inputs not filled